-Authorities search for escaped inmate from Decatur facility
+Authorities locate escaped inmate from Decatur facility

+MORGAN COUNTY, Ala. — The Alabama Department of Corrections confirms Jared Kendrick Jones is back in custody.

-MORGAN COUNTY, Ala. — According to the Alabama Department of Corrections, an inmate from the North Alabama Community Based Facility in Decatur escaped around 1:30 p.m.
+According to the Alabama Department of Corrections, an inmate from the North Alabama Community Based Facility in Decatur escaped around 1:30 p.m.
 Tuesday afternoon.

 Jared Kendrick Jones, 23, weighs about 130 lbs, is 5’9″ tall, and has black hair and brown eyes.
 Jones was last seen wearing blue jeans, a bright orange shirt with black and white stripes, and black shoes.